-To break it down, the Ancient Astronauts (AA) theory is that extraterrestrial intelligence (ETI) has visited Earth in the past and made contact with ancient humans (aka. "paleo-contact").
-In some cases, proponents maintain that contact played a role in our technological, cultural, or spiritual evolution (what might be known as the "Culturalist" school of thought).
+To break it down, the Ancient Astronauts (AA) theory is that extraterrestrial intelligence has visited Earth in the past and made contact with ancient humans.
+In some cases, proponents maintain that contact played a role in our technological, cultural, or spiritual evolution.

 Meanwhile, other proponents of the AA theory insist that humans are actually descendants (or creations) of aliens and that they altered the DNA of ancient primates in order to foster intelligence in hominids (what could be called "Geneticists").